cscan/vue-excel-editor/README.md

 AOA = Array of Array, i.e. [[...], [...]]
 AOO = Array of Object, i.e. [{...}, {...}]

-I suppose you try to read them only.
-Do not try to modify any value of the above variables, unless you deeply walk through all the codes and know the consequences.
+I suppose you try to read all the above variables only.
+Do not try to modify any value of the above variables, unless you deeply walk through the codes and know the consequences.

 ## Example